Enhanced Contour Tracking: a Time-Varying Internal Model Principle-Based Approach: Design of the TV-IMCC

 where $x_{\rm o1}\in\R$ is the first state of $x_{\rm o}$, and $x_{\rm b}\in\R^{n-1}$ collects the rest $(n-1)$ states of $x_{\rm o}$.
 We introduce a reduced order observer of the state $x_{\rm b}$ as follows:

-where $H$ is the output injection gain of the observer.
-Here $H$ can be chosen as a constant vector for that the pair $(A_{21},A_{22})$ is time-invariant according to the form of $A(k)$ in Lemma~\ref{stabilization}.
+where $F$ is the output injection gain of the observer.
+Here $F$ can be chosen as a constant vector for that the pair $(A_{21},A_{22})$ is time-invariant according to the form of $A(k)$ in Lemma~\ref{stabilization}.
 With the estimation $\hat x_{\rm b}(k)$, we can stabilize system~(\ref{splitsys}) via state feedback, with the stabilizer input

 where $K(k)= \in $ is the feedback gain.
-Hence, the remaining task is to make the close-loop system
+Hence, the remaining task is to make the closed-loop system

 asymptotically stable.
-To begin with, we show that the time-varying matrix $A(k)$ can be split by polytype in the following Proposition~\ref{a3}. \begin{proposition} The time-varying terms of $A(k)$ are parameter $\sigma (k)$ dependent and $\sigma(k)\in \R$ belongs to a polytype, that is
+To begin with, we show that the time-varying matrix $A(k)$ can be split by polytope in the following Proposition~\ref{a3}. \begin{proposition} The time-varying terms of $A(k)$ are parameter $\sigma (k)$ dependent and $\sigma(k)\in \R$ belongs to a polytope, that is

 where